-Educational Objectives of the Bachelor of Science in Systems Science & Engineering (BSSSE) Degree Program
+Bachelor of Science in Systems Science & Engineering

-- Our graduates will be engaged as practicing professionals in a broad range of careers in industry and government, or they will pursue advanced degrees in academic graduate education in engineering or a related field.
+- Our graduates will be engaged as practicing professionals in a broad range of careers in industry or government or will pursue advanced degrees in academic graduate education in engineering or a related field.

 - Our graduates will function effectively as members of teams demonstrating sensitivity to professional and societal contexts, integrity and versatility.

-Graduates of the BSSSE program are expected to know or have the following:
+Graduates of the BSSSE program are expected to know or have the following by the time of graduation:

 BSSSE Degree Requirements

-The course sequence designed to achieve the type of education outlined above requires at least 120 units, satisfies the residency and other applicable requirements of Washington University and the McKelvey School of Engineering, and meets the following program requirements:
+The course sequence designed to achieve the type of education outlined above requires at least 120 units, satisfies the residency and other applicable requirements of Washington University and the McKelvey School of Engineering, and meets the program requirements below.
+All courses below must be taken for a letter grade unless otherwise specified.

 - Engr 4501 Engineering Ethics and Sustainability (1 unit)